The Welsummer is the pride of the Netherlands and as a young breed, they have blossomed into a fantastic chicken for homesteaders.

 If you are looking for a hardy breed that is close in appearance to the Welsummer, consider the Brown Leghorn.

-I’ve read about many poultry keepers who are utterly confused as to whether their chicks are Welsummers or Brown Leghorns because they look so similar!
+I’ve read about many backyard chicken keepers who are utterly confused as to whether their chicks are Welsummers or Brown Leghorns because they look so similar!

 They have bright red wattles, earlobes, and a single comb while their eye color is a reddish bay and their beaks are described as a horn color.